renpy/renpy/sphinx/source/style.rst

         variant "touch"
         take big_red

+    # Style a has all the properties of style c, except that when not present
+    # in c, the properties are taken from b or b's parents.
+    style a is b:
+        take c

-Style statements are always run at init time.
-If a style statement is not in an ``init`` block, it is automatically placed into an ``init 0`` block.
+Style statements are always run at :ref:`init time <init-phase>`.

 Defining Styles: Python